The dustbin of history is littered with famously bad predictions about what the future holds.

 A major success and a lasting impression

 By almost every measure, the Century 21 Exposition exceeded expectations.
-It was one of only two world fairs that made money.
+It was one of only two world fairs in history that made money.
 Between April 21 and Oct.
 21, 1962, nearly 10 million visitors passed through the gates.
 Even Elvis Presley showed up, filming It Happened At the World’s Fair with seven-year-old Vicky Tiu Liu, who went on to become the First Lady of Hawaii.
 Other famous visitors included Sammy Davis Jr., Lawrence Welk, John Wayne, Vice President Lyndon Johnson, Walt Disney, George Burns and astronaut John Glenn.
 Even Lassie found time to visit the fair.

 After the exposition closed, the city turned the fairgrounds into a city park, the Seattle Center.
 Visitors to the park today can still see remnants of the fair, including the iconic Space Needle, Key Arena, which was the Washington State Pavilion during Century 21, the Science Center, which served as the United States Science Exhibit, and the venerable Monorail, which still connects the downtown core with the Seattle Center.

 Perhaps more important, the world’s fair put Seattle and Washington State on the map.
 No longer a remote outpost in the northwest corner of the United States, the region became an economic juggernaut and center for international trade.
 It helped spawn fresh ideas, new innovations and bold companies that have gone on to change the world.
 This was something no one in 1962 could predict, the future of one of the world’s most beautiful, diverse and eclectic metropolitan cities.